Woodvale Lodge, Laghey Village, Co. Donegal, Lag, Co. Donegal, F94 X5N8

 Price Distribution Analysis

-Asking price is positioned above the size-adjusted median.
+Asking price is positioned above the median of comparable sales.
 This places the property outside the core transaction band where most comparable homes closed.
 Median anchored to size-similar transactions.

 This chart shows where the asking price sits versus recent verified closed sales.
 It does not show your bid strategy.Same baseline as Market Position — size-adjusted.